 Never Such Innocence

-NEVER SUCH INNOCENCE is a narrative recital of poems, readings and music from the First World War, first performed in November 2016 as part of the Somme 100 commemorations and now touring nationwide to theatres, festivals, concert venues and schools.
+NEVER SUCH INNOCENCE is a narrative recital of poems, readings and music from the First World War, first performed in November 2016 as part of the Somme 100 commemorations and since seen on tour nationwide to theatres, festivals, concert venues and schools.
 It was also featured on BBC Radio 3's In Tune in May 2018, when it was described as "incredibly moving" by presenter Katie Derham.

 One hundred years after the devastating events of the First World War, actor Christopher Kent and pianist Gamal Khamis look back at the writing and music that emerged from the period, juxtaposing the words of writers such as Wilfred Owen, Edward Thomas, Siegfried Sassoon and Vera Brittain with piano music by composers including Elgar, Ravel, Debussy, Frank Bridge and Ivor Gurney.

 NEVER SUCH INNOCENCE is available for booking for concert societies, festivals, schools and theatres.
 Please contact email@example.com or +44 7850 595089 to enquire about availability